From Surviving to Thriving: Strategies for Managing Stress as a Teacher

 Regularly reflecting on what you’re thankful for can improve your mood and reduce stress.
 Consider keeping a gratitude journal and write down a few things you’re thankful for daily.

 Remember, it’s perfectly normal to experience stress as a teacher.
 The key is to manage it effectively so that it doesn’t impact your health or teaching.
-By implementing these strategies, you can not only survive but thrive in your teaching career.
+By implementing these strategies, you can survive and thrive in your teaching career.